Founder & Chairman of SUPERNAP

 Associate General Counsel

-Sam Castor joined the company as vice president and associate general counsel, assisting SUPERNAP with transactional, legislative, regulatory, litigation and corporate matters.
+Sam Castor joined the company as Vice President and Associate General Counsel, assisting Switch with transactional, telecommunications, legislative, regulatory, and litigation matters.

-Prior to joining SUPERNAP in 2011, Sam practiced as a litigator with an emphasis in medical malpractice and commercial defense.
-Sam has had the unique experience of working in each branch of the federal government including the USDA, the FCC, the U.S. District Court, District of Nevada.
+Prior to joining Switch in 2011, Sam practiced as a litigator with an emphasis in defense.
+Sam has had the unique experience of working in every branch of the federal government including the USDA, the FCC, the U.S. District Court, District of Nevada.
 He also worked at the Office of Science and Technology Policy in the Executive Office of the President, for both President Bush and President Obama.
 Prior to law school Sam worked as a staff assistant and legislative correspondent for Utah Senator Orrin Hatch.

 VP Connectivity Sales & Engineering